 Ilmin Museum of Art

-The Ilmin Museum of Art offers contemporary works of art.
-They have three exhibition halls, one for each floor.
+The Ilmin Museum of Art has three exhibition halls, one for each floor.
 In addition, there are lecture halls and documentary archives.
 Therefore, the museum is known for holding lectures by art professionals.
 There are even special screenings that showcase their achieved images.
-In addition, they also have a bookshop, art shop, and coffee shop located on the first floor.
+In addition, they also have a bookshop, art shop, and coffee shop on the first floor.

 Address: 152 Sejongdaero, Jongno-gu